-is to see these words!
+of disordered pride but of colossal stupidity."
+How humbling it is to see these words!
 We - of all ages, young and old - need to understand and remember that God has created these angelic beings - as he has created all else - to help us stand strong and do all we need to do.
-Even Jesus never got tired of reminding his twelve apostles of that: Jesus looked at them and said, "For human beings this is impossible, but for God all things are possible."
-(Matthew 19:26) May we make the most of the Lenten season to be humble and to open our hearts so that we could start afresh - with our spiritual friends on our side - to stand strong and do all we need to do.
+Even Jesus never tired of reminding his twelve apostles of that: Jesus looked at them and said, "For human beings this is impossible, but for God all things are possible."
+(Matthew 19:26) May we make the most of the Lenten season, to be humble, and to open our hearts so that we start anew - with our spiritual friends by our side.
 In St. John's School for the Deaf's publications of "Our Young People," there is a section that has their current news.
 I hope you will enjoy these various news clippings.

 To mark the feastday of the patron of their classroom, the children in Sister Renee's room had a party on the feast of St. Agnes.

+March 1953

+inter the to

-March 1953 This winter the toboggan slide was more useful than ever.
-The weather stayed cold long enough to keep the slide in good condition for a number stayed cold long enough to keep the slide in good condition for a number of weeks.
+This winter the toboggan slide was more useful than ever.
+The weather stayed cold long enough to keep the slide in good condition for a number of weeks.
 Every child in school enjoyed many a merry slide - so many, in fact, that the toboggan wore out.

+文学

 March 1958